revloc02/dndMarkdown/legendary-actions.md

 ## Legendary Template

-Legendary Actions are one of the best-regarded mechanics of D&D 5e, providing DMs the tools to accurately portray the deadliness of higher-level creatures.
+Legendary Actions, when a creature acts out-of-turn, are one of the best-regarded mechanics of D&D 5e, providing DMs the tools to accurately portray the deadliness of higher-level creatures.
 You know you are in trouble when the dragon simply retaliates your sword slash with a tail sweep without even waiting for its own turn.

 This feature along with Legendary Resistance however is restricted to very powerful monsters, those we call--quite appropriately--legendary.
 These rules allow a way to incorporate such mechanics to lesser threats, making them more interesting and providing the DM with more options.